davidmirror-ops/flyte-the-hard-way/docs/on-premises/001-configure-local-k8s.md

 > NOTE: the Kubernetes `config` file follows YAML indentation rules.

 - a.
 Add a new entry to the `clusters` section with the `certificate-authority-data` and `server`
 - b.
 Replace the `default` name with `k3s-01` or other descriptive name for the cluster.
+- c.
+Replace the `server` IP with the IP you get from `multipass info k3s-master`

 Example:
 ```yaml